 We don’t ask because we don’t want to look stupid, and yet we wind up looking stupid.

 Being a leader of your family is one of the greatest responsibilities you will ever have.
 Here are some examples of what an outstanding leader looks like that we will dig into to help you become one (I’m not giving up on you so keep going).

 You have two ears and only one mouth.
 Listen twice as much as you speak.
 When you listen, listen.
 Men think of what to say next and miss what is being said.
 Stop it.

 Make Eye Contact

-When you are speaking with your wife or your children make eye contact.
+When you are speaking with your partner or your children make eye contact.
 Look them straight into the eyes and don’t look away.
 Direct eye contact is the surest way to let someone know that you have their full attention and that what they have to say is important to you.
 This also builds trust.

 Work will always be there.
 Social media is not being social.
 Sports are just games.
 As men we are task orientated.
-We fall into this trap that work is necessary to buy what’s needed for your wife or the family.
+We fall into this trap that work is necessary to buy what’s needed for your partner or the family.
 What she and they really want is you, all of you.